 and Mrs. Good's account).
 These separate strands of private and public evidence

-essentially agree, and also attest that Peter's ethnic heritage was apparently
+essentially agree, and also attest that Peter's ethnic heritage was evidently

-known to his contemporaries, even though he was treated as "White" (see also
+known to his contemporaries, even though he was apparently regarded as

 By the 20th Century, this surviving tradition in Warren County

 appears to have become garbled and to have morphed into the

 meaning of "Indian" as Native American instead of an Asian

 ethnicity, as suggested by the reference to a "tribe of Indians"

 as the namesake for Otterburn School.
 However, John Elsea's